 You should also learn to keep your emails short and motivating.
 Ecommerce emails that inspire action usually get more responses and boost conversion rates.

 Stick to the point and avoid the marketing fluff.
 Keep it in mind: The simpler your copy is, the better.
 And don’t forget to add social media buttons to let people share your emails.

 When it comes to creating an effective eCommerce email template, less is more.

-The best way to make sure the time makes sense is to a/b test your email campaigns.
-If your open rate is higher than usual, that means the timing fits your business niche.
+The best way to make sure what time makes sense is to a/b test your email campaigns.
+If the open rate is higher than usual, it means the timing fits your business niche.
 Keep it in mind that there’s no point in sending multiple emails if you have nothing to say.

 Have a safe journey to the email marketing world!

 Helen is an SEO and Content Marketing Specialist.
 She has been creating and planning content for over 10 years, with 5+ years specializing in eCommerce.